 GET– request used to retrieve data.
 Never used to delete, update or insert data.

 POST– request used to insert data.
 Posted data type – JSON.

 PATCH– request used to update data.
 Only passed data will be updated.
-You don’t need to provide all data set.
+You don’t need to provide all the data set.

 PUT– create or update (replace) a resource.
 Useful for syncing data.

 PATCH requests are used to make partial updates on a resource.

 PUT requests are used to modify/replace all resource entities.

 PATCH method is the correct choice for partially updating an existing resource and

 PUT should only be used if you’re replacing a resource entirely.

 Note: HTTP Method tunneling can be used by making